-Impairment assessment of property, plant and equipment and right-of-use assets the Group's property, plant and equipment and rightof-use assets amounted to HK\$33,914,000 and HK\$10,140,000, respectively.
+Impairment assessment of property, plant and equipment and right-of-use assets

+As at 31 December 2022, the net carrying values of the Group's property, plant and equipment and right-of-use assets amounted to HK\$8,271,000 and HK\$6,132,000, respectively.

 Management assessed whether there are any indicators of impairment for the property, plant and equipment and right-of-use assets at the end of each reporting period and performed an assessment of the recoverable amounts of these assets based on value in use calculation when an impairment indicator was identified.
-No impairment loss of property, plant and equipment and right-of-use assets is provided as the estimated recoverable amounts of property, plant and equipment and right-of-use assets is higher than their carrying amounts.
+Impairment loss of HK\$18,667,000 and HK\$13,840,000 are provided for property, plant and equipment and right-of-use assets, respectively as the estimated recoverable amounts of property, plant and equipment and right-of-use assets are lower than their carrying amounts.